panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2018-12-12-PMC_Meeting.md

 ------
 1. PMC meeting role

     What is the role of the PMC and who should be present

 2. New EC Project Officer

+3. Consortium Agreemnt feedback

-3. Update from the WP Leaders
+4. Update from the WP Leaders

     WP1 Management
     WP2 Data Policy and Stewardship